yichunzhao/hplusapp/README.md

 * postHanle(): performing operations before sending the reponse to the servlet dispatcher.
 * afterCompletion(): performing operations after completing the request and response.

-A custom interceptor implements `HandlerInterceptorAdapter`
+A customer interceptor implements `HandlerInterceptorAdapter`

 ```
 public class LoggerInterceptor extends HandlerInterceptorAdapter {